blocknetdx/api-docs/source/includes/_projects.md

 either [XQuery API](/#xquery-api) or [Hydra API](/#hydra-api) counts as 1 API call and deducts 1 from the total remaining API calls in the project.
-- The active life of a project is constrained by two separate constraints.
+- The lifespan of an active project is constrained by two separate constraints.
 Whichever constraint triggers first, terminates the project.
 The two constraints are:
  1. Number of api calls.
 When all purchased API calls have been used,